-Many people lace up new running shoes with a main goal of weight loss at the start of their running journey—before they inevitably fall in love with the sport.
-And for good reason—running to lose weight is a high-intensity, cardio form of exercise that burns a high number of calories in a shorter amount of time than many other sports.
+Many people lace up new running shoes with the main goal of weight loss at the start of their running journey—before they inevitably fall in love with the sport.
+And for good reason—running to lose weight is a high-intensity cardio form of exercise that burns a high number of calories in a shorter amount of time than many other sports.

-Plus, if you’re running to lose weight you’ll be burning body fat and building muscle mass, so it’s one of the best things you can do to raise your heart rate, burn calories, and reach your weight loss goals.
+Plus, if you’re running to lose weight, you’ll be burning body fat and building muscle mass, so it’s one of the best things you can do to raise your heart rate, burn calories, and reach your weight loss goals.

 It’s all about consistency and moderation.
 If you bust out of the gates sprinting on your first run excited about your new weight loss plan, you’re going to burn out quickly or get injured.

 You need to have a plan–especially if you haven’t been working out or generally have a low activity level.
-It’s all about to change but start slow and consider joining a running program for motivation and support from other runners in the same boat as you are.
+It’s all about to change, but start slow and consider joining a running program for motivation and support from other runners in the same boat as you are.

 If you’re just starting out, you should also incorporate rest days or cross-training.
 Running is an impact-heavy sport on your body, so make sure you mix it up with other sports like swimming, the elliptical, yoga, or pilates.